 Employers in most countries must keep adequate records to show that these limits are being complied with.

 They also need to keep work records for each worker for a certain period of time – for example, in the UK these records need to be kept for two years.

 In case you have any employees working in the EU (even if your company is not EU based), you also need to make sure to follow GDPR.
 This means it is necessary that your employee attendance solution provides you with an audit trail.

 This way, you can prove to authorities that you have implemented the data processing limitations, and demonstrate how and when your data was processed.

 5. What is the easiest way for your employees to register hours?

-Nowadays, most handy way for everybody to perform almost anything online, is to use a smartphone.
-With a mobile time clock app employees are able to register their hours from anywhere and at any time – working on site, off site, from home or from the other part of the world.
+Nowadays, the most handy way for everybody to perform almost anything online is to use a smartphone.
+With a mobile time clock app, employees are able to register their hours from anywhere and at any time – working on site, off site, from home or other parts of the world.

-Keep it simple and smart and make sure to introduce a new time clock app to your employees properly.
-Communicate, explain, demonstrate, ask for an opinion and consider the feedback.
+Keep it simple and smart, and make sure to introduce a new time clock app to your employees properly.
+Communicate, explain, demonstrate, ask for an opinion, and consider the feedback.
 This will have a huge impact on success of the implementation.